 As part of promoting positive behaviour and providing positive role models, pupils are provided with the opportunities to take on responsibilities within their own class, and across their school.
+Each class has a responsibility to promote a particular aspect of Catholic life in school and the wider community.
 These include, but are not limited to: